 Covering key areas of medical devices regulation including classification, conformity assessments, clinical and performance evaluation as well as post-market surveillance.

-The Medicines and Healthcare products Regulatory Agency (MHRA) has published draft guidance to support implementation of the Medicines for Human Use...
+The Medicines and Healthcare (MHRA) products Regulatory Agency has launched an open call for evidence to inform the work of the National Commission...

 Introduction to technology transfer agreements in the Life Sciences industryWhat is a technology transfer agreement?The term ‘technology transfer...